Foreign trade of the Soviet Union: The Council for Mutual Economic Assistance

-The European members of Comecon have looked to the Soviet Union for oil; in turn, they have provided machinery, equipment, agricultural goods, industrial goods, and consumer goods to the Soviet Union.
-Because of the peculiarities of the Comecon pricing system, throughout the 1970s and early 1980s Comecon prices for Soviet oil were lower than world oil prices.
+The European members of Comecon looked to the Soviet Union for oil; in turn, they provided machinery, equipment, agricultural goods, industrial goods, and consumer goods to the Soviet Union.
+Because of the peculiarities of the Comecon pricing system, throughout the 1970s and early 1980s, Comecon prices for Soviet oil were lower than world oil prices.
 Western specialists have debated the political motivation of this implicit price subsidy to Comecon members.
 The cohesiveness within Comecon members seemed remarkable when in 1985 the fall in the world price left Comecon members paying above-market prices for Soviet oil.

-The membership of Cuba, Mongolia, and Vietnam in Comecon has served Soviet foreign policy interests more than the economic welfare of Comecon members.
+The membership of Cuba, Mongolia, and Vietnam in Comecon served Soviet foreign policy interests more than the economic welfare of Comecon members.
 In general, the more economically developed European members have supported the three less developed members by providing a large market for their exports, often at above-market prices.
 Most of Cuba's sugar and nickel and all of Mongolia's copper and molybdenum have been imported by the Soviet Union.
 In addition, the Soviet Union has established naval and air bases in Cuba and Vietnam.

-Since 1985 Gorbachev has called for an increase in trade with Comecon members.
-At the Twenty-Seventh Party Congress in FebruaryMarch 1986, both he and Prime Minister Nikolai Ryzhkov stressed the need to improve cooperation with the socialist countries on the basis of Comecon's Comprehensive Program for Scientific and Technical Cooperation up to the Year 2000.
+From 1985, Gorbachev began calling for an increase in trade with Comecon members.
+At the Twenty-Seventh Party Congress in February–March 1986, both he and Prime Minister Nikolai Ryzhkov stressed the need to improve cooperation with the socialist countries on the basis of Comecon's Comprehensive Program for Scientific and Technical Cooperation up to the Year 2000.
 This program stressed the self-sufficiency of Comecon countries in five key areas: electronics, automation of production, nuclear power, biotechnology, and development of new raw materials.
 It also called for improvement of plan coordination, joint planning, Comecon investment strategy, production specialization, and quality of machinery and equipment exported to the Soviet Union.

 Yugoslavia

-In 1964 Yugoslavia negotiated a formal agreement of cooperation with Comecon.
+In 1964, Yugoslavia negotiated a formal agreement of cooperation with Comecon.
 This relationship allowed Yugoslavia to maintain its nonaligned position while acquiring almost all the rights and privileges of a full Comecon member.
 In the 1980s, the Soviet Union's trade relationship with Yugoslavia resembled its relationship with full members of Comecon.
 The Soviet Union exported fuel, ferrous metals, plastics, and fertilizer to Yugoslavia.
 Yugoslavia's machine-tool, power-engineering, shipbuilding, and consumer goods industries supplied the Soviet Union with soft-currency goods.

 In the late 1970s and early 1980s, Yugoslavia became more dependent on Soviet oil, as hostilities in the Persian Gulf cut off its supply of Iraqi oil.
-In addition, from 1970 well into the 1980s actual trade with the Soviet Union exceeded planned trade volumes.
-Thus, in 1983 the Yugoslav government informed Soviet Prime Minister Nikolai Tikhonov of its desire to decrease trade with the Soviet Union in the mid-to-late 1980s.
+In addition, from 1970 well into the 1980s, actual trade with the Soviet Union exceeded planned trade volumes.
+Thus, in 1983, the Yugoslav government informed Soviet Prime Minister Nikolai Tikhonov of its desire to decrease trade with the Soviet Union in the mid-to-late 1980s.
 Because of the huge foreign currency debt accumulated by Yugoslavia from 1981 to 1985, however, the Soviet Union remained its most important trade partner in the late 1980s.
 In fact, for some Yugoslav products, such as shoes, the Soviet Union was the sole foreign buyer.